 Share this post on Twitter and help spread the word for mental illnesses.

-- Filed Under: Bipolar disorder, Depression, Mood Conditions
+- Filed Under: Bipolar disorder, Depression, Mental Health

 - Tags: 2, Awareness, bipolar, bipolar II, depression, disorder, health, II, illness, mental, mental health, mental illness, mental illness awareness, mental illness awareness week, MIAW, NAMI, National Institute of Mental Health, post, PTSD, schizophrenia, stress, traumatic, week